Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

     * - __u32
       - ``pixelformat``
-      - The data format or type of compression, set by the application.
+      - The data format or type of compression, set by the woke application.
 	This is a little endian
 	:ref:`four character code <v4l2-fourcc>`.
 V4L2 defines SDR
 	formats in :ref:`sdr-formats`.